 More than 3 million years ago the first life forms were able to derive from here.
 While that is still a debated fact, you can’t help but recognize the importance of the ocean biome.
 While the water is refreshing to look at and enjoyable to be around, there is so much activity going on within it.
 We tend to fail to realize all that lives in the ocean biome though.
+Approximately 70% of the Earth’s surface is covered in water from oceans.
+Have you ever wondered just how much salt is in there?
 Mediterranean Chaparral.
 Chaparral, or Sclerophyll forest biomes, occur in Europe, Africa, Asia Minor, North America, and South America.

 Many biologists consider coral reefs to be more diverse and productive than their land equivalents.
 Corals are the only animals other than humans that are capable of building structures that can be seen by space.
 The Great Barrier Reef for instance is constructed from small coral polyps that together form a nearly 2000 mile long barrier reef.
 While our video is in progress we thought you might enjoy some images from the nature conservancy.
 Where are coral reefs found?
 For instance, in Florida the last real reefs end around Miami even though certain coral species can be found up through the Carolinas.
+Taxonomy of Corals Corals are members of the phylum Cnidaria, which they share with jellyfish, comb jellies and sea anemones.
 Lake (Pond) Biome.
 These regions range in size from just a few square meters to thousands of square kilometers.